-Join Kai Gittens for an in-depth discussion in this video Solution: Create a new model and watch when it changes, part of Up and Running with Backbone.js.
+Join Kai Gittens for an in-depth discussion in this video Solution: Create a new model and watch when it changes, part of Learning Backbone.js.

 …Let's take a look and see how I approach the challenge.…First, I created a collection called EuropeanFlower inside of js…> collections > allFlowers.js.…I made sure to assign my app.singleFlower model to this collection.…I then went over to my singleFlowerModel.js file and…added an initialized method starting on line 6.…I'm using this.on on line 8 to watch for any instance changes of any kind.…